 In the government-wide statements, receivables consist of all revenues earned at year-end and not yet received.
 Allowances for uncollectible accounts receivable are based upon historical trends and the periodic aging of accounts receivable.
-Accounts receivable consists primarily of state monies.
-The allowance for uncollectible accounts is \$0 at June 30, 2023.
+Due from other governmental units consists primarily of state monies.
+The allowance for uncollectible accounts is \$0 at June 30, 2024.